Smart lighting systems and lampposts

 Smart lighting systems and lampposts are often associated with technical problems.
 As a result, maintenance costs can be high, especially when they are implemented on a small scale.
 Besides, new lighting systems save energy but they might require more material resources, and are therefore not be definition more sustainable than the existing infrastructure.
 On the other hand, smart lampposts could provide other benefits on a system scale, which could improve their overall sustainability impact.
 However, too often these benefits are not yet clearly identified, which in turn makes it hard to find sustainable business models for the sensor ecosystem and to identify ways of making the investment future proof.

-Other challenges include politician’s lack of engagement and initial limited interest in the project by citizens, probably due the absence of clearly identified benefits (to learn more on how to engage citizens, have a look at the Citizen Engagement page).
+Other challenges include politician’s lack of engagement and limited initial interest in the project by citizens, probably due the absence of clearly identified benefits (to learn more on how to engage citizens, have a look at the Citizen Engagement page).

 Also, a lack of knowledge about the new technologies is a common barrier.
 The same holds for public procurement: procedures are lengthy and focused on price, resulting from a lack of experience in innovative procurement.
-(Go to our dedicated page to learn more about the challenges and potential solutions within Innovative Procurement of smart city solutions.)
+(Go to our dedicated page to learn more about the challenges and potential solutions within Innovative Procurement of Smart City Solutions.)

 And of course, legacy systems and legacy contracts could impede the roll out of smart lighting systems.